Choosing the Best Homeschool Math Curriculum for a Struggling Student

 - Use modeling.
 Demonstrate whatever math concept you are teaching before asking the child to perform it.
 This kinesthetic approach helps the right-brained learner "see" the concept, and thereby better understand it.
 Modeling is even more effective when the teacher uses manipulatives and hands-on items in the demonstration.

-Stay tuned for more right-brained math resources!
+My next post has more right-brained math resources!